joostvdg/joostvdg.github.io/docs/jenkinsx/java-native-prod/07-pipeline-improvements.md

 For more syntax details, see the [Jenkins X Pipeline page](https://jenkins-x.io/docs/reference/pipeline-syntax-reference/#containerOptions).

+!!! info

+    When you use [sonarcloud.io](https://sonarcloud.io) you have to add additional parameters.

+    You have to add `sonar.login`, `sonar.organization`, and `sonar.projectKey` to the maven arguments.
+It is up to you to take an approach you prefer.
+Add them to the Kubernetes secret `quarkus-fruits-sonar` we created earlier, or hard code them into the pipeline.

+    ```yaml
+    args:
+      - compile
+      - org.sonarsource.scanner.maven:sonar-maven-plugin:3.6.0.1398:sonar
+      - -Dsonar.host.url=$SONAR_HOST_URL
+      - -Dsonar.projectKey=$SONAR_PROJECT_KEY
+      - -Dsonar.organization=$SONAR_ORG
+      - -Dsonar.login=$SONAR_API_TOKEN
+      - -e
+      - --show-version
+      - -DskipTests=true
+    ```

 ## Dependency Vulnerability Scan with OSS Index

 While SonarQube - and many other tools - can help us identify issues in _our_ code, we should also validate the code we import via Maven dependencies.

 Luckily, there are a lot of options now, such as [Snyk](https://github.com/snyk/snyk-maven-plugin), or [Sonatype's OSS Index](https://sonatype.github.io/ossindex-maven/maven-plugin/), [GitHub has it even embedded in their repositories now](https://help.github.com/en/github/managing-security-vulnerabilities/about-security-alerts-for-vulnerable-dependencies).

-I've always been a fan of Sonatype, I'm molded by the Jenkins+Sonar+Nexus triumvirate, so in this guide we include Sonatype's OSS Index scanning.
+I've always been a fan of Sonatype, I'm molded by the Jenkins+Sonar+Nexus triumvirate, so in this guide we include [Sonatype's OSS Index scanning](https://ossindex.sonatype.org/user/signin).
 But feel free to find a solution you prefer.

 This is a similar process as with SonarQube:

+* register application with OSS Index
+* create a API token
-* create Kubernetes secret
+* create Kubernetes secret with API token
 * add secret to our pipeline
 * add build step